HyracTech/wp-menu/Theme-Creation.md

  since menuDefs is an object, the square brackets is a way to navigate through the object just like you would use menuDefs.menu_item_name.menu_id.
 The object holds single menu items/definitions as objects.

  in this example we are adding a new property menu_id to each of the menu definitions that are represented in our menuItems array

+ WP
+ To create Wp templates, its good practice to have the word "page" e.g page-portfolio.php, page-about.php
+ But what mainly identifies it as a template is the the comment section at the top of the php file
+ <?php /* Template Name: CustomPageT1 */ ?>

+ 2017 theme doesnt seem to have any template by default